 The parametric method is also known as the variance-covariance method.
 This method assumes a normal distribution in returns.
 Two factors are to be estimated – an expected return and a standard deviation.
 This method is best suited to risk measurement problems where the distributions are known and reliably estimated.
 The method is unreliable when the sample size is very small.

 Let loss be ‘l’ for a portfolio ‘p’ with ‘n’ number of instruments.

 3. Monte Carlo Method

-Under this method, Value at Risk is calculated by randomly creating a number of scenarios for future rates using non-linear pricing models to estimate the change in value for each scenario, and then calculating the VAR according to the worst losses.
+Under the Monte Carlo method, Value at Risk is calculated by randomly creating a number of scenarios for future rates using non-linear pricing models to estimate the change in value for each scenario, and then calculating the VaR according to the worst losses.
 This method is suitable for a great range of risk measurement problems, especially when dealing with complicated factors.
 It assumes that there is a known probability distribution for risk factors.

 Marginal Value at Risk (MVaR)

 The marginal value at risk (MVaR) method is the amount of additional risk that is added by a new investment in the portfolio.
-MVAR helps fund managers to understand the change in a portfolio due to the subtraction or addition of a particular investment.
+MVaR helps fund managers to understand the change in a portfolio due to the subtraction or addition of a particular investment.
 An investment may individually have a high Value at Risk, but if it is negatively correlated with the portfolio, it may contribute a relatively much lower amount of risk to the portfolio than its standalone risk.